Charlie9009/CI_PP2_UPM/README.md

 16. I want the user to have fun.

+17. I want the user to get feedback on which page they are on.

+18. I want the user to get feedback and conformation if they fill out a form wrong or right.

+19. I want the site to be responsive.

+20. I want the user to come to a 404 page if they type the web address wrong.

+21. I want the user to get feedback on how much time has passed in the game and how many moves have been made.

+22. I want the user to get feedback when they beat the game.

 ### Design

 * Because my site was going to focus on a game with American presidents I wanted to have a design with an American touch to it.